 He still accepts the occasional website project; most recently, working with SCV developer Josh Bernstein, the team built a new WordPress site for Dr. Thomas Polucki in late 2017, and rebuilt this website in early 2018.

-Peeples also provides search engine optimized web editorial content and social media services for select clients, including 25Score.
+Peeples provides search engine optimized web editorial content and social media services for select clients, including 25Score.

 Before “retiring” from media in 2016, Peeples was a features writer and photographer for Santa Clarita’s KHTS Radio News and its website and wrote the occasional local entertainment-related blog post for “Peeples Place at KHTS.”